top of page

 • Flag recurring complaints (slow response time, cleanup issues, etc.)

-New Insight: Many top-performing roofers use AI sentiment analysis tools on reviews to identify issues before they show up in lost revenue.
+Many top-performing roofers use AI sentiment analysis tools on reviews to identify issues before they show up in lost revenue.

 Step 6: Forecast and Plan for Growth